 - Trigs of Newcastle and the Hunter Valley

-The Best Trig Stations around Sydney
+The Most Interesting Trig Stations around Sydney

 Many trig stations lie abandoned in thick scrub, offering no views despite being on the top of a hill.
 Others are located just off a walking track, and provide a magnificent and unexpected view for little effort.
 The trigs below are some of my favourites, which are worth making the effort to visit.